jamescherti/dir-config.el/README.md

 ### How does .dir-config.el files compare to .dir-locals.el?

-Here is the difference between using `.dir-locals.el` and the `.dir-config.el` files:
+Here is the difference between with `.dir-locals.el` and the `.dir-config.el` files:

 - `.dir-locals.el` (built-in):
   - Primarily used for setting per-directory local variables (static).